Kick Off the Data Journey

 At a high level, your job is to take the data that the VP of Sales needs from wherever it is and put it in a dataset.

-Usually, data integration like this is an onerous task, requiring the skills of a data scientist.
-Analytics makes the work much easier, giving Salesforce admins a powerful way to bring data in—even without that PhD in data science!
+Usually, data integration like this is an onerous task, requiring the skills of a data engineer.
+Analytics makes the work much easier, giving Salesforce admins a powerful way to bring data in.

 This module explains the main tools for bringing data into Analytics and preparing it for use.
 You walk through the process of bringing both external and Salesforce data into Analytics.
 You also learn how to prepare the data so you can build those dashboards that sales leadership needs—and so they can later explore the data on their own.